 House Extensions in London

-Extension Architectures’s work always varies.
-Our projects range in complexity and scale from house extensions and refurbishments to Change of Use and New builds.
-We are a leading Architectural and Planning practise that specialises in problem solving, and maximising space and value for people looking to improve their property.
-EA is able to assist clients at each project workstage, either every step of the way in sequence or as isolated elements.
-Our services include project inception, planning application consultation and submission, feasability studies, building regulations and calculations, tender adjudication, contract administration, contrustion and site supervision.
-So no matter the project, big or small EA can guide you all the way through.
+Extension Architecture’s work always varies; our projects range in complexity and scale from house extensions and refurbishments to Change of Use and New builds.
+We are a leading Architectural and Planning practise that specialises in problem solving and maximising space and value for people looking to improve their property.
+Extension Architecture is able to assist clients at each project work stage, either every step of the way in sequence or as isolated elements.
+Our services include project inception, planning application consultation and submission, feasibility studies, building regulations and calculations, tender adjudication, contract administration, construction and site supervision.
+No matter how big or small the project, our architects in London can guide you all the way through.

 House Extensions Frequently Asked Questions